seaboyz/java-interview/README.md

   * or Out of memory errors will be thrown
 * You don't want space to be too small(garbage collection will keep happening)
 * You don't want space to be too big(waste of memory)

+### 16. Explain the stack space configuration.
+##### Motivation
+* Familiarity with the stack space
+* Configration flag details

+##### Answer
+* Configuration flag: -Xss
+* -Xss: initial stack size
+* Stack grows dynamically as the program runs
+* When all available stack space is used
+  * Stack overflow exception will be thrown
+* Usually not a big deal
+* Stack overflow usually happens when you have a circular invocation